Are senior housing, assisted living properties, and senior care businesses a great investment?

 The demand for new senior housing in the United States is projected to increase by about 850,000 units between 2010 and 2030, according to Senior Housing Analytics figures cited by PGIM.
 Attractive investment opportunities exist for independent living, RCFE, assisted living, and memory care communities states PGIM’s report “A Silver Lining: The Investment Implications of an Aging World.”

-The senior housing and care industry provide both housing and an array of services to seniors, generally to those over the age of 75.
+The senior housing and care industry provides both housing and an array of services to seniors, generally to those over the age of 75.
 Care segments are commonly divided into four categories: Independent Living, Assisted Living, Memory Care, and Skilled Nursing Care.
 Nursing care has traditionally been provided in an institutional-style setting, though there is a growing movement toward a more homelike setting.
 The other care segments are typically provided in a multi-family setting.
-Seniors housing and care properties all include continuing care retirement facilities (CRCCs), which typically offer all care segments including independent living, assisted living and skilled nursing at a single community.
+Seniors housing and care properties all include continuing care retirement facilities (CRCCs), which typically offer all care segments including independent living, assisted living, and skilled nursing in a single community.

 SENIOR HOUSING IS A RECESSION RESILIENT ASSET CLASS

 A major benefit for investors in the senior housing space is the resiliency of this sector of the commercial market.
 A key component of the senior housing market’s success is its lack of reliance on an economic or real estate environment.
 Senior housing has been the number one performing commercial real estate sector for the last ten years.
-This includes the period encompassing the 2007 capital market collapse, in-which returns among other commercial sectors fell as much as 20%.
+This includes the period encompassing the 2007 capital market collapse, in which returns among other commercial sectors fell as much as 20%.

 WHY IS SENIOR HOUSING REAL ESTATE THE MOST RECESSION RESISTANT ASSET CLASS?

-The growth in the American senior populations is truly staggering.
+The growth in the American senior population is truly staggering.
 The number of Americans 65 and older will increase from 47.8 million in 2015 to 79.2 million by 2035, as to the Baby Boomer generation ages.
 This enormous increase continues to create greater demand for Senior Living Facilities.

 WHERE ARE SENIOR HOUSING INVESTMENTS HEADED?